by Dr. Will Cole

-Smoothies are my favorite type of breakfast, so my typical day started off with a version of Gwyneth’s brain-boosting drink filled with a variety of adaptogens aimed at maximizing brain health.
+This smoothie, my own adaptation of one of Gwyneth’s brain-boosting recipes, contains a variety of adaptogens aimed at maximizing brain health.
 I’m a huge fan of maca in the morning to increase my mental strength, and GP makes sure to include that in her drink as well.
 To help prevent brain fog, I added a little holy basil.

 - 1 whole avocado

 - 1 cup greens of choice